Unfortunately, pension scams are now very common with victims losing some or all of their hard-earned pension savings.

 - Is the contact number a mobile number?

-If you’re over 50 and have a Defined Contribution (DC) pension, Pension Wise (www.pensionwise.gov.uk) offers pre-booked appointments to talk through your retirement options.
+If you are over 50 and have a Defined Contribution (DC) pension, Pension Wise - This link opens in a new browser window offers appointments to talk through your retirement options.

 Be very cautious.
 As well as losing your life savings you could also face a huge tax bill.